Turpentine: Solvent

 As a solvent, turpentine is used for thinning oil-based paints, for producing varnishes, and as a raw material for the chemical industry.
 Its use as a solvent in industrialized nations has largely been replaced by the much cheaper turpentine substitutes obtained from petroleum such as white spirit.
 A solution of turpentine and beeswax or carnauba wax has long been used as a furniture wax.

 Lighting

 Spirits of turpentine, called camphine, were burned in lamps with glass chimneys in the 1830s through the 1860s.
-Turpentine blended with grain alcohol was known as burning fluid.
-Both were used as domestic lamp fuels, gradually replacing whale oil, until kerosene, gas lighting, and electric lights began to predominate.
+It produced a bright light but had a strong odor.
+Turpentine was also blended with grain alcohol to create burning fluid.
+Both were used as domestic lamp fuels, replacing whale oil as the dominant lamp fuel until the advent of kerosene, gas lighting, and electric lights.

 Source of organic compounds

 Turpentine is also used as a source of raw materials in the synthesis of fragrant chemical compounds.
 Commercially used camphor, linalool, alpha-terpineol, and geraniol are all usually produced from alpha-pinene and beta-pinene, which are two of the chief chemical components of turpentine.
 These pinenes are separated and purified by distillation.
 The mixture of diterpenes and triterpenes that is left as residue after turpentine distillation is sold as rosin.